Mote3D/Mote3D_toolbox/README.md

 Abaqus&#8482; or similar preprocessors.

 Mote3D requires [GNU Octave](http://www.gnu.org/software/octave/download.html).
 Additional
-information on how to set up and run Mote3D can be found in the [Mote3D User Guide](Mote3D_main/Mote3D User Guide.pdf).
+information on how to set up and run Mote3D can be found in the [Mote3D User Guide](Mote3D_main/Mote3D%20User%20Guide.pdf).
+Details on the implementation and examples are given in